xinzhan/core-services.en/help/interface/cookies/cookies-first-party.md

 Before you edit code on your site to utilize first-party cookies, complete these prerequisites:

-* Request an SSL certificate, as described above in Implementation Steps for the Adobe Managed Certificate Program.
+* Request an SSL certificate, by following the steps described above in the *Implement* section ofCla the *Adobe Managed Certificate Program.*
 * Create CNAME records (see above).
 * Ping the hostname (see above).